shengmeiLiu/Evlag/README.md

 + `evparse` - the EvParse utility for parsing EvLag log files.

++ `evdetect` - the EvDetect utility number finding a particular device.

 + `logs` - sample log files produced by EvLag.